zowe/docs-site/docs/user-guide/cli-installplugins.md

 # Installing Zowe CLI plug-ins

-Use commands in the `plugins` command group to install and manage Zowe CLI plug-ins.
+Use commands in the `plugins` command group to install and manage Zowe&trade; CLI plug-ins.

 **Important!** Plug-ins can gain control of your CLI application legitimately during the execution of commands.
 Install third-party plug-ins at your own risk.
 We make no warranties regarding the use of third-party plug-ins.